 Construction and financing for the Hazrat Shahjalal airport expansion

-The Government of the People's Republic of Bangladesh signed an agreement with the Japan International Cooperation Agency (JICA) in June 2017 to provide an Official Development Assistance (ODA) loan of up to JPY76.83bn ($689m) for the expansion.
+The Government of the People’s Republic of Bangladesh signed an agreement with the Japan International Cooperation Agency (JICA) in June 2017 to provide an Official Development Assistance (ODA) loan of up to ¥76.83bn ($689m) for the expansion.

-Contractors involved with the airport expansion
+Contractors involved in the Bangladesh airport expansion

 The consortium comprises Singapore-based CPG Consultants, Bangladesh-based Development Design Consultants, and Japanese engineering consulting firm Oriental Consultant Global.